-Cherry species are dealt with in detail on the page Plants: Plants in folklore and poetry, while their medicinal usage is presented at Traditional medicine.
+Cherry species are dealt with in detail on the page Plants: Plants in folklore and poetry, whereas their medicinal usage is presented at Traditional medicine.

 Most autumn foliage of cherry trees is a lovely yellow.
 These pictures show a border terrier, a pup of this species, and a kitten, surrounded by fallen leaves of a large cherry tree.
 (Photos copyright © by Kaj Halberg)

 Some individuals of wild cherry display brownish autumn foliage, like this specimen in Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

 Dewberry (Rubus caesius) is a species of bramble with a very wide distribution, from Scandinavia southwards to the Mediterranean, and from Ireland across Europe and western Asia to Sinkiang in Central Asia.
 It has also become naturalized in various countries, including Canada, the United States, and Argentina.
 Its autumn foliage is a lovely crimson.